Regions

 Talk

-[edit]The Pacific Northwest accent spoken in the Puget Sound region is considered very similar to the General American standard accent (native to the Midwest), popularized in the 20th century by radio, TV and movies.
+[edit]The Pacific Northwest accent spoken in the Puget Sound region is very similar to the General American standard accent (native to the Midwest), popularized in the 20th century by radio, TV and movies.
 People in the area generally have little to no problem understanding different accents of the English language.
 The Pacific Northwest attracts tourists from around the world, and it is common to hear many foreign languages being spoken in public in major tourist areas.

 There are ethnically diverse neighborhoods in the Seattle area where many languages are spoken, including a large International District where many Asian languages are spoken.
 Washington is the thirteenth most populated state for example, but by comparison has the fourth highest Asian population.
 Seattle's 98118 zip code centered around the Columbia City neighborhood in South Seattle is considered the most ethnically diverse zip code in the country by the US Census bureau with 59 different languages regularly being spoken.